About This Site

 Aren't you curious to know what ancient medicines you step on routinely?
 Wouldn't you be surprised to know that there is a gigantic yam that grows freaking "potatoes" on its vine?
 Perhaps you'd be interested to learn about a fruit that explodes when ripe, a berry that changes sour flavors sweet, or a flower that makes your mouth feel like it is receiving an electric buzz?
 Don't act all cool... of course you are interested!
 This stuff is right out of Willy Wonka's Chocolate factory and we have a golden ticket.

 PUYP explores unusual plants that can be used as food and medicine.
 "Unusual," in the context of this site, means plants that either have highly interesting properties, or plants that you don't normally see in your grocery store.
 Some of these plants will come from far away, while others you can find in your own backyard.

 Well, it is a pleasure having you!
 Welcome to the incredible, edible, wild, and weird world of Pull Up Your Plants!

 Don't worry about staying on the path.
 Wander, Traveller!

 I graduated with a bachelor's degree in biology with a minor in chemistry with honors from Colorado State University in Pueblo, Colorado in May of 2018 as member of the beta-beta-beta biological honors society (Go Thunderwolves!).
-My work history includes both laboratory experience with plant tissue culture micropropagation, biostatistics, field botany biodiversity surveys, and a whole litany of things that most people do not feel like reading about right now.
-So, unless you want to request my resume by emailing email@example.com.
-Let's just say it is my professional dream to join a lab involved in drug discovery using traditional medicine.
+My work history includes both laboratory experience with plant tissue culture micropropagation, biostatistics, field botany, biodiversity surveys, and a whole litany of things that most people do not feel like reading about right now.
+So, unless you want to request my resume by emailing email@example.com, I'll move on.

 Now, onto the slightly less-nerdy stuff.